 Shocking, right?
 But why do we need these big, psychological reasons why you, as a parent, should be entitled to some solitude?
-You need alone time for the same reason everyone else needs it.
-Because that’s when you can be your most honest, most true self.
+You need alone time for the same reason everyone else needs it because that’s when you can be your most honest, true self.
 Because it gives you a chance to be just with yourself and maybe pamper yourself a little or get some mental clarity.

-Too often, we equate parenting to some sort of prison sentence, spending some time by yourself (maybe even doing something fun) is perceived as a crime.
+Too often, we equate parenting to some prison sentence.
+Spending time alone (maybe even doing something fun) is perceived as a crime.
 But why should it be?
-It wouldn’t have been seen as a crime if you didn’t have kids, and honestly, you’re the same you, deep down.
+It wouldn’t have been seen as a crime if you didn’t have kids, and honestly, you’re the same you deep down.
 You still need time to think or to focus on yourself.